secretstartups/handbook/error-budgets/index.html.md

 ## What are the components of error budgets?

 Error Budgets first depend on establishing an SLO (Service Level Objective).
-SLOs are made up of an objective, and SLI (Service Level Indicator), and a timeframe.
+SLOs are made up of an objective, a SLI (Service Level Indicator), and a timeframe.
 - **Objective**: The desired level of succcess, noted as a percentage
 - **SLI**: an evaluation used to distinguish number of failed events
 - **Timeframe**: enforcing a recency bias to the SLI